davymartinez/es6-for-everyone/es6-for-everyone-learning-notes.md

 person.age = 43;
 ```

-What you cannot do is reassign the whole object to a different thing as in:
+What we cannot do is reassign the whole object to a different thing as in:

 ```javascript
 const person = {